-under the Approved Objection Procedures during the Reporting Period regarding certain of the Unresolved Claims where the variance between the amount asserted by the Claimant and the Receiver's Scheduled Claim Amount was less than \$10,000.
-She also developed a methodology for making compromises on claims involving larger variances and commenced making compromises.
-Finally, knowing that not all Unresolved Claims would be able to be compromised, the Receiver and her professionals devised procedures for the adjudication of Unresolved Claims, mindful that Claimants holding these Claims should be afforded notice and an opportunity for hearing.
-On June 1, 2022, the Receiver filed an Ex Parte Motion Seeking Approval of Procedures for Adjudication of Unresolved Investor Claims and Memorandum in Support and requested a status conference to address the issues raised in this Motion with the Court.
-The Court scheduled a status conference for July 8, 2022 which will be discussed in the next Status Report.
+Knowing that not all Unresolved Claims could be compromised, the Receiver and her professionals devised procedures for the adjudication of Unresolved Claims, mindful that Claimants holding these Claims should be afforded notice and an opportunity for hearing.
+On June 1, 2022, the Receiver filed an Ex Parte Motion Seeking Approval of Procedures for Adjudication of Unresolved Investor Claims and Memorandum in Support (the "Adjudication Motion") and requested a status conference to address the issues raised in the Adjudication Motion with the Court.
+On July 8, 2022, the Court held a status conference and discussed the need for appointing a special master pursuant to Fed.
+R. Civ.
+P. 53.